Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ### Injecting molecules without defined reactions

-It is an error to inject a molecule that is not yet defined as input molecule in any join definition.
+It is an error to inject a molecule that is not yet defined as input molecule in any JD.

 ```scala
 val x = jA[Int]